teli203/portfolio/README.md

-# portfolio
+# PORTFOLIO
- Portfolio

 This is Telicia's portfolio site, including descriptions and a showcase of previous web development projects and work.
 The portfolio also includes credentials and contact information for prospective collaborators and/or clients.
+Thanks in advance for your time and effort!

 Technologies Used: